Viet Nam Veterans & Families Trust

-The trustees consider the poverty or hardship an applicant is experiencing, and investigate how a grant might benefit quality of life.
-Their decisions are independent of the government, and based on the merit of each application.
+The trustees consider the poverty or hardship an applicant is experiencing, and investigate how a grant might benefit the quality of life.
+Their decisions are independent of the government and based on the merit of each application.

 Applications are considered at the next meeting following receipt.
 The Trust meets 4 times a year to consider applications:

 Average amount of each grant is $3,700 but larger and smaller grants are also made depending on the individual’s circumstances.

 Number & amount of grants approved varies year-by-year (the Trust’s annual income is approximately $250,000).

 The Trust strongly encourages Viet Nam veterans & family to register with Veterans’ Affairs.
 As well as helping the individual veteran, this benefits the community of Viet Nam veterans.

 Viet Nam registrations forms are available for the following (living or deceased):

 The Trust is a charitable trust incorporated under the Charitable Trusts Act, and administered by the Department of Internal Affairs.
 This administration is separately funded by the government, at no cost to the Trust.